Barts Cancer Institute's inaugural lectures showcase and celebrate our new professors.

 |Prof. Peter Schmid - "Every breast cancer is NOT the same - is personalised treatment a reality?"||18 June 2015|

-Click the links to view the lectures on YouTube
+→ Click the links to view previous lectures on our YouTube channel

 What is an inaugural lecture?